groupvine/gv-doc/6-delivery/1-delivMissing.md

 Locate an email you have previously sent and click on its Stats icon ().
 On the **Recipient Information** page you can click to see delivery failures and delays.
-The two errors that are possible are “Bounced” and “Delayed”.
+The two errors that are possible are "Bounced” and "Delayed”.

 After you have completed the above steps please identify which scenarios match your current situation and scroll down to get answers.